z3moo/z3moo.github.io/src/content/blog/cscv-2025-forensics-writeup/index.md

 #### Payload

-XOR-ing the content in Pastebin yields the stealer assembly.
+XOR-ing the content from Pastebin yields the stealer assembly.

 ![alt text](<../../../assets/images/CSCV-2025/NostalgiaS/image copy 17.png>)

-Using `dnSpy` to decompile the assembly I found the string `hensh1n` referenced in the code.
+Using `dnSpy` to decompile the assembly, I found the string `hensh1n` referenced in the code.

 ![alt text](<../../../assets/images/CSCV-2025/NostalgiaS/image copy 18.png>)